priyatam/brush/README.md

 ## Credits

-The initial css baseline is ported from the excellent [grid.css](http://www.adamkaplan.me/grid/) by Adam Kaplan.
+The initial responsive grid css is ported from the excellent [grid.css](http://www.adamkaplan.me/grid/) by Adam Kaplan.
+If you'rew new to responsive design, I recommmend reading his guide.

 ## License